-A converter should not attempt to synthesize a ruleId for a result if the tool does not provide one.

-A converter that knows which file a result was detected in, but not which file the analysis tool was originally instructed to scan, should populate the location.physicalLocation property, but should not attempt to populate result.analysisTarget (see §3.19.11).
+A converter that knows which artifact a result was detected in, but not which artifact the analysis tool was originally instructed to scan, SHOULD populate result.locations (§3.27.12), but SHOULD NOT attempt to populate result.analysisTarget (§3.27.13).

-A converter should not attempt to guess whether the analysis tool's version string is intended to be interpreted as a Semantic Version 2.0.0 version string (see §3.12.4).
+A converter SHOULD NOT populate the analysis tool’s toolComponent.semanticVersion (§3.19.12) unless it knows that the tool component's version string is intended to be interpreted as a semantic version [SEMVER] version string.

-(Informative) Locating rule metadata
+(Informative) Locating rule and notification metadata

-The SARIF format allows rule metadata to be included in a SARIF log file (see §3.11.17 and §3.35).
-A SARIF log file does not need to include any rule metadata.
-This raises the questions of when rule metadata should be included in a log file, and how to locate the rule metadata if it is not included in the log file.
+The SARIF format allows rule and notification metadata to be included in a SARIF log file (see §3.19.23 and §3.19.24).
+A SARIF log file does not need to include any metadata.
+This raises the questions of when metadata should be included in a log file, and how to locate the metadata if it is not included in the log file.

-Rule metadata should be included in a log file in the following circumstances:
+Metadata should be included in a log file in the following circumstances:

-The log file is intended to be viewed in a tool such as a log file viewer that needs to display rule metadata related to each result even when the tool is not connected to a network.
+The log file is intended to be viewed in a tool such as a log file viewer that needs to display metadata related to each result or notification even when the tool is not connected to a network.

 The log file is intended to be uploaded to a result management system which requires information about every rule specified by every result, and which might not have prior knowledge of the rules specified by the results in this log file.

-Neither of the above applies, but the increased log file size due to the rule metadata is not considered significant.
+Neither of the above applies, but the increased log file size due to the metadata is not considered significant.

-If rule metadata is not included in the log file, this specification does not specify a mechanism for locating the metadata.
-If the SARIF log file is produced in the context of an engineering system that provides a service from which rule metadata can be obtained (for example, a result management system, or a web service dedicated to rule metadata), then tooling can be created to merge a log file with the relevant metadata when required (for example, when presenting the results in a log file viewer).
+If metadata is not included in the log file, and if external property files (see §3.15.2) are not used, this specification does not specify a mechanism for locating the metadata.
+If the SARIF log file is produced in the context of an engineering system that provides a service from which metadata can be obtained (for example, a result management system, or a web service dedicated to metadata), then tooling can be created to merge a log file with the relevant metadata when required (for example, when presenting the results in a log file viewer).

-(Normative) Producing deterministic SARIF log files
+(Informative) Producing deterministic SARIF log files

 General

-In certain circumstances, it is desirable for an analysis tool to produce deterministic output; that is, for it to produce identical output when run repeatedly over identical inputs.
+In certain circumstances, it is desirable for an analysis tool to produce deterministic output; that is, for it to produce identical output when run repeatedly with identical inputs.

-Certain build systems provide an example of when this is desirable.
-Consider a build system that caches the results of each build step.
-If the build is rerun, and the inputs to the step are identical (which the build system might determine, for example, by comparing timestamps, or by computing a hash of the inputs to the step and storing it along with the output from the step), then the build system can save time by not re-running the step, and simply using the existing outputs.
+For example, this is useful in a build system that caches the output from each build step.
+If the build is rerun and the inputs to a given step are identical (which the build system might determine, for example, by comparing timestamps, or by computing a hash of the inputs to the step and storing it along with the output from the step), then the build system can save time by not re-running the step, and simply using the existing outputs.

-In the case of SARIF, one could imagine a sequence of build steps where Steps A, B, and C each run an analysis tool on a different set of targets, producing log files A.sarif, B.sarif, and C.sarif, and then build Step D performs an analysis on the aggregate of those log files.
-If the targets analyzed in Step B change but the targets analyzed in steps A and C do not, and if the contents of the SARIF log file are deterministic, then when the build is re-run, only Steps B and D need to be performed.
+Consider this sequence of build steps:

+A binary analysis tool analyzes A.dll and produces A.sarif.

+A bug database ingestion tool reads A.sarif and files bugs for any new results.

+If A.sarif has not changed between this build and the previous one, the build system does not have to execute Step 2.